telerik/blazor-docs/system-requirements.md

 ### Compatible .NET Versions

-A **compatible .NET version** is one that is *no longer* (or *not yet*) officially supported by Microsoft.
+A **compatible .NET version** is one that is no longer (or not yet) officially supported by Microsoft.
 The Telerik Blazor components should work in apps with that .NET version.
 We don't expect any .NET-related issues, but if such issues occur, we have no commitment to fix them.

->warning Telerik UI for Blazor version `4.6.0` is the last version compatible with `.NET Core 3.1` and `.NET 5`.

 >caption .NET versions that are compatible with Telerik UI for Blazor